 Strategies and systems for becoming a prolific academic

 Whilst Grant’s uber-productivity can make you wonder what on earth you’ve done with your life, his approach to his writing is also reassuring as he’s clearly developed a strategy and system over the years to help him produce at the level he does – and it’s this strategy that any kind of writer can learn from.

-What Grant has in common with successful – and least stressed out – writers is that he’s created a personal system that helps him produce.
+What Grant has in common with successful – and least stressed out – writers is that he’s created a personal system that helped him become a prolific academic.
 He doesn’t rely on willpower to help him write, he’s develop a process that works for him.

 That process probably won’t be for you but you can find one for yourself by experimenting with your writing routine and monitoring how you write.